helios-pixel/college-erp-gfg/README.md

 # College Management System

 ## Project Summary
 This is a comprehensive College Management System developed using Python (Django) for educational purposes.
-The system provides a user-friendly interface and streamlines various administrative and academic processes within a college environment.
+The system provides a user-friendly interface and streamlines various administrative and academic processes within a college.

 ## Features